smasky/UQPyL/README.md

 ## Quick Start

-To effectively use UQPyL, the first step is to clearly define the problem you aim to solve.
+To effectively use UQPyL, the **first step** is to define the problem you solve:

-The problem usually contains following properties:

 1. The information of input decisions, e.g., dimensions, range (bound), the variable type of each input (float, int, or discrete).
 2. The function from input variables `x` to output objective `obj` named `objFunc` in UQPyL, i.e., how the output `obj` is obtained from the inputs `x`, which could be an analytical function, computational model, or external black-box process.
 If necessary, it also includes the constraint functions named `concFunc`.

 UQPyL provide a python class named `Problem` to simplify above work.